suborbital/sat/README.md

 Sat has no dependencies (it's statically compiled), and can run in a tiny Docker container (Alpine).
 It's meant to live in small places such as edge compute instances.

 ### Using Sat
+*If you are using an Apple M1 machine, you might need to run `export DOCKER_BUILDKIT=0` prior to the below command.*

 To run Sat, Docker is easiest.
 Clone this repo and run:

 ```bash
 make docker run
 ```